4everImmortality/my_translation_app/readme.md

 # My Translation App

-My Translation App is a local AI translation software that uses the NLLB-200 model for translation and GPT-3 for polishing the translations.
+My Translation App is a local AI translation software that uses the NLLB-200 model for translation.
 It supports multiple languages and can translate text, PDF, Word, and TXT documents.

 ## Features